 Secondly, Nikon’s early assessment that the finders would peter out before that stout mechanical body proved true.
 Finding a good, working DP-anything isn’t as easy as you’d think.
 Again, these are 40 years old and early electrical technology.
 Many finders are “jumpy” or inconsistent or not working at all.
 There are a few places that will fix them – but it’s not cheap.
-Nor are the unmetered, original DE-1 finders in good condition cheap.
-So again, to have a good F2 shooter you’re going to spend some money.
-When the net costs of obtaining and repairing a solid F2 are compared to what the same outlay would purchase in today’s consumer electronics, there’s really no comparison: you’ll get a lifetime camera in the F2 vs. something that’ll sell in a garage sale in a couple years for $50 (I’m talking about the digital, by the way).
+Nor are the unmetered, original DE-1 finders in good condition.
+So again, to have a good F2 shooter you’re going to spend a little money.
+However – when the total cost of obtaining and repairing a solid F2 are compared to what the same expense would purchase in today’s consumer electronics, there’s no comparison: you’ll get a lifetime camera in the F2 vs. something that’ll sell at a garage sale in a couple years for $50 (I’m talking about the digital, by the way).

 You might get lucky like I did and find a decent DP-1 metered prism for a reasonable price.
 Thus, my humpty dumpty F2 was assembled in such a way and looks and functions great – with a little TLC by a factory trained Nikon technician.
 The thinking is, at 40 years old and with a recent refresh this camera will outlive me.
 I’m OK with that.

 Regarding serial numbers and dates of production, visit this serial number chart for reference.